YGGverse/Yoda/README.md

 #### PHP

-Make sure PHP version is 8.1 or above and includes following components:
+Make sure [PHP](https://github.com/php/php-src) version is 8.1 or above and configured with following components:

 ```
 ./configure --with-openssl\